Sort Test Manifold¶

 - Duplication Application: Apply controlled word duplication based on probability

-- Case Mutation: Apply random case transformations to increase visual complexity
+- Case Mutation: Apply random case transformations (only if not force_lowercase mode)

 - Collection Shuffling: Randomize word order to eliminate positional sorting cues